star-333/clockwork/README.md

 # clockwork
-A small CLI for timing conversion from osu! to Soundodger 2.
-I originally made this with only my own use in mind; thus, this tool only covers osu! to Soundodger 2 conversion, but I am planning to cover more music games in the future.
+A small CLI for timing conversion between various music games.
+Only Stepmania, osu! and Soundodger 2 are supported at the moment but I am planning to cover more in the future.

 ## Installation
 Clockwork can be installed with pip.
 To install, clone and move into the repository, and run the command: